-73. A bank shall carry out a detailed review of the performance of various BCs engaged by it at least once in a year and it shall monitor the activities of BCs through its Controlling Offices and also through various fora under Lead Bank Scheme i.e. (SLBC, DCC, DLRC).
+62. A bank shall carry out a detailed review of the performance of various BCs engaged by it at least once in a year and it shall monitor the activities of BCs through its Controlling Offices and also through various fora under Lead Bank

+Scheme i.e. (SLBC, DCC, DLRC).
 The internal control mechanism in the bank shall include visit to BCs and interface with customers at periodical intervals.
-The

-Board shall review the operations of BCs at least once every six months with a view to ensuring that requirement of prefunding of Corporate BCs and BC Agents should progressively taper down with the passage of time.
-Ideally in all normal cases, the prefunding shall progressively come down in such a manner so as to reach around 15 percent of the limits fixed for each BC / CSP in case of deposits and 30 percent in case of Bank Guarantees, etc. in two years from the time a BC starts operations.
-Offline BCs will not be allowed; that is, BCs who would be doing online transactions/using PoS terminals for transactions only will be allowed.
+The Board shall review the operations of BCs at least once every six months with a view to ensuring that requirement of prefunding of Corporate BCs and BC Agents should progressively taper down with the passage of time.
+Ideally in all normal cases, the prefunding shall progressively come down in such a manner so as to reach around 15% of the limits fixed for each BC / CSP in case of deposits and 30% in case of Bank Guarantees, etc. in two years from the time a BC starts operations.